 Speaking of magic ...
 Willistead Manor’s Holiday Tours, with the Friends of Willistead’s holiday display, take place Sundays (December 2, 9, 16 and 23) from 1 p.m. to 4 p.m., and Wednesdays (December 5, 12 and 19) from 6 p.m. to 8 p.m.
 Visit willistead.ca for tour details.

 Visit Museum Windsor’s Chimczuk Museum this month for exhibits on Spanish Flu: The Windsor Experience 1918-1919; Remembering the Armistice 1918-2018; Canada’s Waterscapes: Yours to Enjoy, Explore & Protect; and all the permanent exhibits at our museum sites.
 On December 8, Rotary Club of Windsor 1918 generously sponsors a Free Admission Day at the Chimczuk Museum, with activities and guided tours.
 Guests are encouraged to bring a non-perishable food item for the museum’s Christmas Canned Food Drive.
 The museum also offers scavenger hunts and holiday themed crafts during their special Holiday Break Schedule.
 For all the details, visit museumwindsor.ca.

-Adventure Bay Family Water Park Presented by WFCU Credit Union continues its own holiday tradition with Swim with Santa on December 9.
-Enjoy special admission rates, activities, hot chocolate, and a visit and photo op with the big guy himself.
-Later, on December 31, the water park hosts New Year’s Eve at Adventure Bay with two-for-one admission, contests and giveaways with AM800’s A-Team.
-Details are at www.adventurebay.ca.
+Adventure Bay Family Water Park continues its own holiday tradition with Swim with Santa on December 1, while also celebrating International Day of Persons with Disabilities.
+Enjoy special admission rates, activities, free hot chocolate, and a visit and photo op with the big guy himself. $2.00 from each admission will support the Farrow Riverside Miracle Park.
+On December 31, the water park hosts New Year’s Eve at Adventure Bay with special rates, activities and much more.
+Details are at adventurebay.ca.